dhulihan/middleman-portfolio/README.md

 # middleman-portfolio

 A low-drama portfolio generator for your site.
-Place images in a `portfolio/` folder, then build.
+Place images in a `portfolio/` or `portfolio/[project]` directory, and build.
+That's it.

 1. Copy your images to `portfolio/[project]`.
 2. Number the images numerically. `portfolio/foo/1.jpg`